Davz33/pdf-ai-mapper/README.md

    - When a new document is uploaded, it's compared against existing documents
    - If a duplicate is found (by filename or content), the existing document is used
    - This prevents duplicate entries in the document index and search results

+## Architecture

+The application follows a modular architecture with clear separation of concerns:

+- **`app/core/`**: Core business logic including document processing, categorization, and storage
+- **`app/api/`**: FastAPI endpoints for the REST API
+- **`app/services/`**: Service layer for business operations
+- **`app/utils/`**: Utility functions and middleware
+- **`app/models/`**: Pydantic models for data validation
+- **`tests/`**: Comprehensive test suite with unit, integration, and e2e tests

+Configuration is managed through environment variables with sensible defaults, and the application includes comprehensive error handling and logging.

 ## Document Processing Workflow